9 User Onboarding Best Practices for 2026

 - Provide Path Switching Options: Allow users to change their selected role or goal later in their settings.
 A user's needs can evolve, and they shouldn't be locked into their initial choice.

-5. Social proof Integration
+5. Social Proof Integration

 Why It Works